 A final aspect of the placement process is the role of research.
 As an academic experience foremost, the IDS Co-op Program challenges students to learn about the world of research alongside their development work.
 This means the student is responsible for conducting primary research in their placement country that will contribute to the writing of a thesis in their last year of studies.
 Students are also responsible for bi monthly placement updates, a detailed examination of their placement upon return, and participation in pre-departure orientation and a debriefing seminar.
 Students complete a research design for development fieldwork course in the year prior to placement to prepare them for this.
 Students are assigned a faculty advisor to guide and mentor throughout the placement period.

-The IDS Cooperative Programs have been sending students on placement for 30 years - the map above denoting all of the countries to which students have worked.
+The IDS Coop Program has been sending students on placement for 35+ years - the map above denoting all of the countries to which students have worked.